It's late at night...your walking home from 'downtown' Whistler, and you stumble across these silent characters...makes you wonder.

 Ever tried to barter with an Armenian?
 First, a bit of background to help explain...

-.
+If you ever get a chance to enter one of the manufacturers' cabins at a major event, you'll be dumbfounded by the amount of gear they bring along.
 In addition to supporting their international teams skiers, ski companies always allocate extra equipment (boots, bindings, skis, poles, wax, etc...) in their shipments to accommodate the needs/demands from 'exotic' countries that only attend major events.
 For example...Bermuda, Peru, Brazil, Turkey, Algeria, Ethiopia to name a few, don't have many nordic shops to choose from (really?), or proper nordic equipment distribution, so their competitors, coaches, techs, use the Games to outfit their team upon arrival.
 Each take their turn to tour the brand manufacturers' cabins in an attempt to buy as much equipment/materials as possible with their limited (often non-existent) budgets - Getting the 'lowest price' is often very critical.

-Armenian Ski Team entered our cabin wanting to barter for equipment.
+As we were setting up the day for ski testing, one of the coaches of the Armenian Ski Team entered our cabin wanting to barter for equipment.
 After perusing through our cabin, he spotted some of our used/broken bindings supply accumulating in a box in the corner.
 He turned to Bertrand and in what sounded like bits of Russian asked: "How much?".
 Bertrand didn't want these used/half-broken bindings getting out in the market with the chances of coming back to haunt a dealer, so he said "NO".
 This was not an acceptable answer for the coach - More and more he pressed...Frise and I were giggling away in the background waxing skis...It was pretty funny listening to Bertrand try to deal with him as he simply would not take "NO" for an answer - How could this Frenchman not want to barter?
 Bertrand refused - Eventually the Armenian went away...

 Exactly 3 minutes later, he showed up at the door with a bottle of Armenia's finest Cognac.
 "We trade, Cognac for bindings" he insisted.
 Bertrand shook his head in frustration...